rebbort/blast-puzzle-test-game/ARCHITECTURE.md

-  WaitingInput --> BoosterInput: on 'BoosterActivated' BoosterInput --> ExecutingMove: on 'BoosterConsumed' BoosterInput --> WaitingInput: on 'BoosterCancelled'
+  WaitingInput --> BoosterInput: on 'BoosterActivated' BoosterInput --> ExecutingMove: on 'BoosterConsumed' BoosterInput --> WaitingInput: on 'BoosterCancelled' ExecutingMove --> TilesFalling: on 'MoveCompleted' TilesFalling --> Filling: on 'FallDone'
+  Filling --> ExecutingMove: on 'GroupFound'
+  Filling --> CheckEnd: on 'FillDone'
 ```

 After a move or booster action completes in `ExecutingMove` the machine